Free shipping on all orders over $50 | Subscribe & save 15%

 Baking soda, also known as sodium bicarbonate, has many therapeutic benefits for people with IC/BPS.
 In this article, we’ll explore the science behind sodium bicarbonate and its potential for IC/BPS.

-Listen to Femetry’s own Dr. Jennifer Anger discuss the many benefits of sodium bicarbonate.
+Listen to Femetry’s own Dr. Victoria Scott discuss the many benefits of glucosamine.

 Did you know…